browserengineering/book/book/html.md

 font, but make text contents bold.
 If you've implemented it, wrap text in `<pre>` tags as well to preserve line breaks.
 Hint: subclass the HTML parser and use it to implement your syntax highlighter.

+*Mis-nested formatting tags*: Extend your HTML parser to support markup like `<b>Bold <i>both</b> italic</i>`.
+This requires keeping track of the set of open text formatting elements and inserting implicit open and close tags when text formatting elements are closed in the wrong order.
+The bold/italic example, for example, should insert an implicit `</i>` before the `</b>` and an implicit `<i>` after it.